 Stapleton thinks he is past pain and past caring, but as a series of virulent and extremely lethal illnesses – capped by a particularly deadly outbreak of a rare strain of influenza – strikes the young, the old, and the innocent, his suspicions are aroused.
 When the apparent epicentres of these outbreaks are revealed to be hospitals and clinics controlled by the same for-profit giant that cannibalized his old ophthalmology practice, Stapleton fears he has stumbled upon a diabolic conspiracy of catastrophic proportions: Could the for-profit giant be engaged in the systematic elimination of its more costly subscribers?

 Getting at the truth leads to Stapleton's unlikely pairing – both professionally and personally – with Terese Hagen, an art director at a hot Madison Avenue advertising firm.
 Together they discover that the real explanation behind the killer contagions is even more Machiavellian than could be imagined.

 Contagion anticipates some of the uncharted consequences of managed health care, in an age when even the wariest consumer may be at risk.
-It is Robin Cook at his unerring best.
+It is Robin Cook, the master of the medical thriller, at his unerring best.